Superman's Pal Jimmy Olsen: Publication history

 When Jack Kirby began working at DC in 1970, he insisted on taking on this title since it was the lowest-selling in the publishing line and without assigned talent at the time, so he would not cost someone their job.
 Kirby's first issue was #133 (August 1970), and made a very clear break between the old style and the new.

-During his run, Kirby introduced many memorable characters, notably the Fourth World's New Gods, Darkseid, Project Cadmus and Transilvane.
+During his run, Kirby introduced the Fourth World's New Gods, Darkseid, Project Cadmus and Transilvane.
 He also reintroduced the Newsboy Legion and the Guardian.
 The faces of the Superman and Jimmy Olsen figures drawn by Kirby were redrawn by Al Plastino or Murphy Anderson.
 Comedian Don Rickles guest starred in a two-part story by Kirby in issues #139 and #141.
 Kirby left the series with issue #148 (April 1972).

-Lucy Lane was believed to have died in Superman's Girl Friend, Lois Lane #120 (March 1972) but was later revived in a story in Superman's Pal Jimmy Olsen #160 (October 1973).
-Nick Cardy was the cover artist for Superman's Pal Jimmy Olsen for issues #154–163.
+Lucy Lane was believed to have died in Superman's Girl Friend, Lois Lane #120 (March 1972) but was revived in a story in Superman's Pal Jimmy Olsen #160 (October 1973).
+Nick Cardy was the cover artist for Superman's Pal Jimmy Olsen for issues #154-163.

-Superman's Pal Jimmy Olsen; Superman's Girl Friend, Lois Lane; and the short-lived Supergirl title (launched in 1972) ended in 1974 by merging into the new omnibus title The Superman Family.
+Following Kirby's departure from the series, sales floundered slightly.
+Superman's Pal Jimmy Olsen, Superman's Girl Friend, Lois Lane and the short-lived Supergirl title (launched in 1972) ended in 1974 by merging into the new omnibus title The Superman Family.
 The new series continued the numbering from Superman's Pal Jimmy Olsen.
-Superman Family itself was canceled in 1982.
+Superman Family was canceled in 1982, ending with issue #222.

 A Superman's Pal Jimmy Olsen special one-shot was published in December 2008, following on from the "Atlas" storyline, and leading into Superman: New Krypton.

+Superman's Pal Jimmy Olsen was revived for a well-received 12-issue maxiseries beginning in September 2019.